 What Is the Apéritif?
 Mastering the French Apéro

 The French Apéritif or Apéro if you’re cool, is as much an essential part of French cuisine as is bread and wine.
 But what is an apéritif, really?
 Literally meaning that which stimulates the appetite, this is the good stuff that comes before the meal.
-Generally when one says apéritif they are referring to the alcohol you consume before eating but these days, l’heure de l’apéro has gone well beyond a bit of pastis.
+Generally when one says apéritif they are referring to the alcohol you consume before eating.
+But these days, l’heure de l’apéro has gone well beyond a bit of pastis.

 In the Charente-Maritime, birth place of our very own, Chef Eric Fraudeau, the apéritif of course is the pineau des Charentes (for the two Charentes – Charente & Charente-Maritime).
 This is a fortified wine that you will not soon forget if you drink too much.
 Perfect on a hot day or any day if you like sweet wines.
 Basically any wine works as an apéritif, with the French moving more towards lighter wines to not spoil their appetites.